Oreocereus celsianus: Ecology

+The plant is pollinated by hummingbirds, mostly by a single species—the southern giant hummingbird Patagona gigas.
+It is also capable of selfing.

 Cultivation

-Thrives at 10–12 C, with a frost-tolerance of down to -12 C and requiring protection from hot sunlight.
-Prefers full sun and light watering.
-Propagates from seed.
+The plant thrives at 10–12 C, with a frost-tolerance of down to -12.2 C and requiring protection from hot sunlight.
+It prefers full sun and light watering.
+It propagates from seed or by stem cuttings.